Supporting the Local Food System and Addressing Food Insecurity

 Goals and Objectives

-We aim to increase opportunities for local farmers and food entrepreneurs that support the sustainability and profitability of WNC farms and address food insecurity and facilitate nutrition and healthy eating for all.
+We aim to increase opportunities for local farmers and food entrepreneurs who support the sustainability and profitability of WNC farms and address food insecurity and facilitate nutrition and healthy eating for all.

 We will make grants to: